How-tos

 from inside the station.

-That sentence becomes the anchor for the rest of the prompt.
-It tells you what matters and what can be cut.
-If a wardrobe note, camera move, prop detail, or lighting idea doesn’t serve the intent, it probably belongs in a different shot.
+That sentence anchors the rest of the prompt.
+It tells you what matters and what you can cut.
+If a wardrobe note, camera move, prop detail, or lighting idea does not serve the intent, place it in another shot.

-Lotix is built around this production shape.
-A shot lives inside a project, sequence, and scene, then generated outputs become takes attached to that shot.
-The Lotix product workflow keeps the prompt, references, settings, and review state together so the team isn’t guessing what a clip was meant to do.
+Once the intent is written, it needs to stay with the generated output.
+That continuity is hard to preserve when prompts, references, and clips drift into separate folders.
+Lotix supports that production shape: a shot lives inside a project, sequence, and scene, then generated outputs become takes attached to that shot.
+The Lotix product workflow keeps the prompt, references, settings, and review state together.

 Use a filmmaker-first prompt structure